raditya1117/HoneyBadger/fastapi-testing/article.md

     else:
         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

 In this code, we have raised InvalidOperationError for API calls with unsupported operations.
-Now, let's pass `write` as an operation to the /calculate API endpoint.
+Now, let's pass `write` as an operation to the /calculate API endpoint to trigger this error:

 ```
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "write", "num1":10, "num2": 10}'
 ```

 The FastAPI application gives the following output as the response for the above request.

 ```
 {"type":"FAILURE","reason":"Not a valid operation."}
 ```

-As you can see, the handler for the InvalidOperationError raises an HTTPException, which gives us the message output using the attributes of the InvalidOperationError.
+As you can see, the handler for the InvalidOperationError gives us the message output using the attributes of the InvalidOperationError.
 In the logs, FastAPI records this execution with `404 Not Found` message as we have assigned the 404 HTTP code to the InvalidOperationError.

 ```
 INFO:     127.0.0.1:56798 - "POST /calculate/ HTTP/1.1" 404 Not Found